d3Jesus/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + TASK O: Prints 'Hello, World" followed by a new line to the standard output.
 + TASK 1: Displays a confused smiley "(Ôo)'.
 + TASK 2: Display the content of the file /etc/passwd.
++ TASK 3: Display the content of /etc/passwd and /etc/hosts